Jordan Lukins

 Bio

-Dr. Jordan Lukins is an Assistant Teaching Professor in the Department of Teacher Education and Learning Sciences (TELS) at NC State University.
-She teaches courses in both the elementary education and special education program areas and coordinates the undergraduate special education add-on licensure program.
+Dr. Jordan Lukins is an Assistant Teaching Professor in the Department of Teacher Education and Learning Sciences at NC State University.
+In this role, she teaches undergraduate and graduate level courses on disability, inclusion, and instructional methods for both special educators and general educators.
+Dr. Lukins also coordinates the undergraduate special education add-on licensure program.

 Dr. Lukins is a former North Carolina special educator with teaching experience in separate, resource, and inclusive settings as well as school district leadership and professional development in the areas of autism and low incidence disabilities.
-She is committed to the collaborative preparation of general education and special education teachers.
-Dr. Lukins’ courses prioritize developing general educators’ skills and dispositions to lead inclusive classrooms and developing special educators’ expertise in specially designed instruction and support.
-Her scholarly interests include teacher beliefs about disability and attitudes toward inclusion, the integration of critical disability studies in teacher education, and the social validity of evidence-based practices.
+In her teaching and scholarship, Dr. Lukins prioritizes developing general educators’ skills and dispositions to lead inclusive classrooms and building special educators’ expertise in specially designed instruction and support.
+Her scholarly interests include teacher beliefs about disability and attitudes toward inclusion, the integration of disability studies in teacher education, and the social validity of evidence-based practices.
+Dr. Lukins regularly collaborates with teachers, schools, and informal educational settings around issues of accessibility and inclusion.
+She also supports the development and dissemination of free online training resources for teachers as a Resource Developer with the IRIS Center.

 Education